Thirty Three & 1/3: Contemporary reviews

-After the disappointments of Dark Horse and Extra Texture over 1974–75, Thirty Three & ⅓ was widely viewed as a return to form for Harrison.
-It earned the artist his strongest reviews since All Things Must Pass and many critics compared it favourably with that 1970 triple album.
+After the disappointments of Dark Horse and Extra Texture over 1974–75, Thirty Three & was widely viewed as a return to form for Harrison.
+It earned the artist his strongest reviews since All Things Must Pass and many critics compared it favourably with the triple album.
 Billboard magazine described the LP as "a sunny, upbeat album of love songs and cheerful jokes that is his happiest and most commercial package, with least high-flown postures, for perhaps his entire solo career".
 The reviewer rated the production "top-notch" before concluding: "And Harrison's often-spectacular melody writing gift gets brilliant display here."

-In Melody Maker, Ray Coleman remarked on Warner Bros.' need to re-establish Harrison, adding: "The question is merely whether the music [on Thirty Three & ⅓] merits it.
+In Melody Maker, Ray Coleman remarked on Warner Bros.' need to re-establish Harrison, adding: "The question is merely whether the music [on Thirty Three & ] merits it.
 Unequivocally, the answer is yes."
 Coleman praised Harrison's vocals on this "fine album" and likened the quality of his melodies to that on the Beatles' 1965 album Rubber Soul.
 Michael Gross wrote in Swank magazine that Harrison "seems with 33⅓ to have come unstuck", adding: "If the new record company, new girlfriend ...
 Olivia Arias, and new disc have put him in a more secure place in the material world, he could well recapture his spot as the Beatle to watch."
 In a review that Michael Frontani terms "particularly laudatory", Richard Meltzer of The Village Voice described Harrison's new work as "his best LP since All Things Must Pass and on par with, say, [Bob Dylan's] Blood on the Tracks".
 Fellow Village Voice critic Robert Christgau gave the record a B-minus and said, "This isn't as worldly as George wants you to think – or as he thinks himself, for all I know – but it ain't fulla shit either."
 He highlighted "This Song" and the album's second side, particularly "Crackerbox Palace", which he regarded among Harrison's best songs since his Beatles days.